Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Anemia due to blood loss via the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract

-- Yellowing of the skin (jaundice) in case of liver damage
+- Yellowing of the skin (icterus) in the event of liver damage

 affecting brain function